aarchichouhan21/oasis-python-internship/Task3_Password_generator/README.md

---Random Password Generator (Python)
+-- Advanced Random Password Generator (Python)
-This project is a simple command-line password generator developed using Python.
+This project is an advanced Random Password Generator developed using Python.
-It allows users to generate secure random passwords based on their preferences such as password length and character types.
+It provides a graphical user interface (GUI) that allows users to generate secure passwords based on customizable criteria.
+The application focuses on usability and security by allowing users to control password length, character types, and manage generated passwords.
 Features
+-Graphical User Interface using Tkinter
 - User-defined password length
 - Option to include:
   - Lowercase letters
   - Uppercase letters
   - Numbers
   - Symbols
-- Random password generation
+- Random and secure password generation
-- Simple and beginner-friendly implementation
+- Password strength indicator
+- Copy password to clipboard
+- Save generated passwords to a file
 Technologies Used
 - Python
 - Random module
 - String module
+- Tkinter (GUI)
 How It Works
-1. The user enters the desired password length.
+Enter the desired password length.
-2. The program asks which character types should be included.
+2. Select the character types you want to include.
-3. Based on the selected options, a random password is generated.
-Example
-Enter the password length: 10
-Include lowercase letters? (y/n): y
-Include uppercase letters? (y/n): y
-Include numbers? (y/n): y
-Include symbols? (y/n): n
+3. Click **Generate Password**.
+4. The application will generate a random secure password.
+5. You can copy the password to the clipboard or save it for future use.

 Generated Password: A7dkP3LmQ2

 How to Run
-1. Make sure Python is installed on your system.
+Install Python on your system.
 2. Download or clone this repository.
+3. Navigate to the project folder.
-3. Run the program using:
+4. Run the following command:

 python password_generator.py

 Learning Outcomes
 This project helped in understanding:
-- Randomization in Python
+- Random password generation
+- GUI development using Tkinter
-- Handling user input
+- User input validation
-- Working with character sets
+- Password security concepts
-- Basic Python programming concepts
+- File handling in Python